EGT-Ukraine/go2gql/README.md

                 "ip_address":
                   context_key: "ip"   # context key, where unmarshaller will get this field from
           - "Response$":
+              unwrap_field: true      # In proto we can't use primitive or repeated type in method response.
+                                      # If unwrap_field = true unpack response gql object with 1 field.
               error_field: "Error"    # name of payload error field
       - ...
       - ...